phahn57/teach_r/README.md

 - Visualising data, ggplot, gt
 - Quarto
 - Final thesis

+Some images are not included in the repository, as they are not freely available, or I am uncertain how to share them.

 <a href="https://creativecommons.org">Teaching data analysis using R</a> by <a href="https://creativecommons.org">Peter Hahn</a> is marked
 <a href="https://creativecommons.org/publicdomain/zero/1.0/">CC0 1.0</a><img src="https://mirrors.creativecommons.org/presskit/icons/cc.svg"